tidychangepoint: A Unified Framework for Analyzing Changepoint Detection in Univariate Time Series: Introduction

 \subsection{Existing changepoint detection R packages}

+There are dozens of changepoint packages on CRAN, all of which have their strengths and limitations.
+Please see \href{https://lindeloev.github.io/mcp/articles/packages.html}{the ``Comparison to other packages'' vignette} in the {mcp} (Lindeløv 2024) documentation for a thorough comparison.

+According to statistics returned by the {pkgsearch} (Csárdi and Salmon 2025) package, only three changepoint detection packages have more than 1000 downloads per month and more than two reverse dependencies: {strucchange} (Zeileis et al. 2024), {segmented} (V. M. R. Muggeo 2025), and {changepoint} (Killick 2024; Killick and Eckley 2014). {tidychangepoint} now supports all three.

+{strucchange} (Zeileis et al. 2024, 2002) uses a regression-based framework and implements a dynamic programming algorithm to identify changepoints.
+The {segmented} (V. M. R. Muggeo 2025) package iteratively searches for optimal changepoint sets in a linear regression framework.

-Likely the most prominent R package for changepoint detection is {changepoint} (Killick 2024; Killick and Eckley 2014), which implements the algorithms PELT, Binary Segmentation, and Segmented Neighborhood.
+{changepoint} (Killick 2024; Killick and Eckley 2014) implements the algorithms PELT, Binary Segmentation, and Segmented Neighborhood.
 PELT employs one of three different models: meanshift, meanvar, and varshift (see Section~\ref{sec-models}).
 For the meanvar model (the most versatile) the data-generating model can follow a Normal, Poisson, Gamma, or Exponential distribution.
-Penalty functions (see Section~\ref{sec-penalty}) implemented by PELT include AIC, BIC, and MBIC, but not MDL. {EnvCpt} {[}R-EnvCpt{]} is another package that wraps {changepoint} functionality.
+Penalty functions (see Section~\ref{sec-penalty}) implemented by PELT include AIC, BIC, and MBIC, but not MDL. {EnvCpt} (Killick et al. 2025) is another package that wraps {changepoint} functionality.

 The {wbs} (Baranowski and Fryzlewicz 2024) package implements the Wild Binary Segmentation and standard Binary Segmentation algorithms, the first of which is incorporated into {tidychangepoint}.
 The {ggchangepoint} (Yu 2022) package provides some wrapper functions and graphical tools for changepoint detection analysis that are similar to ours, but more limited in scope and usability.
 Nonparametric methods for changepoint detection are present in the {ecp} (James, Zhang, and Matteson 2024) and {changepoint.np} (Haynes and Killick 2022) packages.
 We consider these beyond our scope at this time, which is focused on parameteric models for changepoint detection.

 A Bayesian approach is implemented in the {bcp} (X. Wang, Erdman, and Emerson 2018; Erdman and Emerson 2008) package, which is no longer available on CRAN.
 The {qcc} (Scrucca 2017) package is more broadly focused on quality control and statistical process control, neither of which are specific to changepoint detection.
-The {mcp} package focuses on regression-based, Bayesian methods.
-There are many other changepoint packages, all of which have their strengths and limitations.
-Please see the ``Comparison to other packages'' vignette in the {mcp} documentation for a thorough comparison.
+The {mcp} (Lindeløv 2024) package focuses on regression-based, Bayesian methods.